Scale and accelerate science using AI on CZI’s high-performance computing cluster.

 Models & Applications

 Our science technology team will partner with leading AI experts and academic researchers to build models that will help unlock the mysteries of cells and how cells interact within systems.
-These models and their outputs will be openly accessible to the scientific community via applications.
+These models and their outputs will be openly accessible to the scientific community through a centralized platform.

 Compute Infrastructure